 I painted the brick.
 There.
 Go ahead and tell me what a terrible person I am.
 I can live with it.
 I could not stand the color of that blasted fireplace.
+I have been dying for a new one from Modern Ethanol Fireplaces for so long now.
 It has been a source of irritation for ages.
 I have had countless “plans” for it and having a Designer friend over bought it all together one afternoon so much so that I dove in and just did it before I changed my mind.

 We were inspired by a rock- Yep. a simple rock sitting on an old buffet waiting to be refreshed and being used as a liquor cabinet in the meantime.